8 SCIENCE-BACKED REASONS TO GROW YOUR OWN FOOD

 Ever wondered whether it’s worth the time and effort (not to mention money) to grow your own food when it’s so easy and convenient to just buy what you need at the grocery store?

-I did—and I’ve dealt with all those scenarios.
-But after more than 12 years of growing my own food, I can confidently say it’s always worth it.
+I did—but after more than 12 years of growing my own food under a variety of challenging conditions, I can confidently say it's always worth it.

-Here are eight reasons—all backed by research—you should seriously consider growing an edible garden this year.
+Here are eight research-backed reasons you should seriously consider growing an edible garden this year.

 01.